doaa-abdelkarim/Memories/README.md

 # Memories app
 <p>
-  This program helps the user to keep the details of the events he attends, the occasion, its date and the place in which it was held.
+  This program helps the user to keep the details of the events he attends, the occasion, its date, many photos taken and the place in which it was held.
   The program stores all this in the ROOM.
   24 hours after, the event turns into a memory.
   Whenever the user passes the place where the event was held within a circumference of 500 meters, a notification appears that reminds him of it.